rbjones92/wordle/README.md

 1. Grey letters are added to a list and the next guess cannot have these letters
 2. Yellow letters are added to a list and the next guess must have these letters, although not in that specified order
 3. Green letters are added to a list and the next guess must included these letters in their proper index.
-Using these rules, words are removed from the list of potential words it could be.
-The program then takes a random guess of reduced words.
+4. Words are removed from the list as specified above.
+5. The program, at random, takes a guess from reduced word list.
-Continue this workflow recursively until a match is found.
+6. Continue this workflow recursively until a match is found.

 ## Technologies
 - Python 3.7